 UNICEF’s flexibility and adaptability was seen as a key strength, particularly over other partners who were slower to respond to COVID-19.
 The CSO who worked closely with UNICEF, for example, explained that its requests to change plans in response to COVID-19 were accepted quickly, and that UNICEF’s innovation process was fast.
 For example, UNICEF supported the CSO’s activities to move online, and added a budget line to support hygiene product distribution to schools.
 The CSO was also able to adapt the way it provided financing to vulnerable families, and to establish a call centre so that counselling could be offered virtually.

 The UNICEF CO credited the ability to be flexible to its education strategy.
 Having an education strategy that the team agreed on gave the team a starting point for reflection and adaptation of the strategy.
 As one interviewee explained: ‘it helped to have something on paper which helped us to think what we needed to amend.
 It worked very well.
-It helped us to strategise and be flexible… every time there was global guidance we looked to see if it was relevant and then we adapted it’.
+It helped us to strategize and be flexible… every time there was global guidance we looked to see if it was relevant and then we adapted it’.

 However, there were challenges in regard to the adaptability of funding as one interviewee reported difficulty in reallocating funds that had been earmarked for existing programmes.
 This required UNICEF to get in touch with donors to request that funds be reallocated for emergency purposes.
 Other programmes – such as monitoring students' learning, attendance, and participation – were put on hold while UNICEF focused on the effects of COVID-19.